mhsendur/ChatGPT-Grade-Predictor/README.md

 Then we continued on our preprocessing procedure, being more considerate and careful after further examining the dataset.
 After this examination, we have decided to move on with the added preprocessing actions:

-7. Removing non-ASCII characters
+7. Removing further non-ASCII characters (Irrelevant letters were not preserved)
 8. Removing words that include numbers
 9. Removing words that include less than 3 characters or more than 25 characters (Unnecessarily short or long words were not preserved due to their irrelevancy in the analysis)
+10. Removing numbers
-10. Removing user data with less than 5 prompts
+11. Removing user data with less than 5 prompts

 After this procedure of preprocessing, we then have moved on to work on feature engineering.